 In this episode of Property Investory, we will be talking to Jolene Sukkarieh, successful property investor, wealth advisor and mother of three.
-Come with us as we track her journey from her origins in Thursday Island to the Defence Force Academy, to a position with ANZ and Suncorp and then property expert.
-Learn about Self Managed Superfund and how to get involved in Property Developments.
+Come with us as we track her journey from her origins in Thursday Island to the Defence Force Academy, to a position with ANZ and Suncorp and then a property expert within a self managed super fund.

 We’ll learn about how her and her husband’s parents’ property investments inspired her to invest in property from a young age, how her first investment at age 21 happened to be a perfect first property and what inspired her to leave her position at ANZ and Suncorp to start her own business.

-So join us as we delve into Jolene Sukkarieh’s everyday life, the skills she learned along the way and her property investment story that could inspire you to develop strategies and learn more about self managed superfund that you can apply on your own journey!
+So join us as we delve into Jolene Sukkarieh’s everyday life, the skills she learned along the way and her property investment story that could inspire you to develop strategies that you can apply on your own journey!

 Sukkarieh is a property investor and strategist as well as a wealth advisor.

-We do have quite a lot on our plates and we sort of manage that across the board with our own personal investing and also still running a business and, and participating to assist clients with that specialist knowledge too.
+We do have quite a lot on our plates and we sort of manage that across the board with our own personal investing, and also still running a business and participating to assist clients with that specialist knowledge too.

 Not only does she invest in property and advise clients on wealth, she is also a busy mum, and tells us a little bit about what motivates her to stay on top of things.